 \section{Architecture Details}

-\textbf{Overall structures.} Following local vision transformer, Swin Transformer~\cite{liu2021swin}, we build two depth-wise convolution-based networks, namely DW-Conv.-T and DW-Conv.-B. The corresponding dynamic versions are dynamic DWNet-T, dynamic DWNet-B, i-dynamic DWNet-T, and i-dynamic DWNet-B. The depth-wise convolution-based networks follow the overall structure of Swin Transformer.
+\textbf{Overall structures.} Following local vision transformer, Swin Transformer~\citep{liu2021swin}, we build two depth-wise convolution-based networks, namely DWNet-T and DWNet-B. The corresponding dynamic versions are dynamic DWNet-T, dynamic DWNet-B, i-dynamic DWNet-T, and i-dynamic DWNet-B. The depth-wise convolution-based networks follow the overall structure of Swin Transformer.
 We replace local self attention by depth-wise convolution with the same window size.
-We use batch normalization~\cite{ioffe2015batch} and ReLU~\cite{nair2010rectified} instead of layer normalization~\cite{ba2016layer} in the convolution blocks.
+We use batch normalization~\citep{ioffe2015batch} and ReLU~\citep{nair2010rectified} instead of layer normalization~\citep{ba2016layer} in the convolution blocks.

-Table~\ref{tab:arch-spec} shows the architecture details of Swin Transformer and depth-wise convolution-based networks for the tiny model.
+Table~\ref{tab:arch-spec} shows the architecture details of Swin Transformer and DWNet for the tiny model.
 Normalizations are performed within the residual block, same as Swin Transformer.
 The base model is similarly built by following Swin Transformer to change the number of channels and the depth of the third stage.

 \textbf{Dynamic depth-wise convolution.} Dynamic depth-wise convolution generates the connection weights according to the instance.
-As described in Section~\ref{sec:dynamicdw}, for the homogeneous version, we conduct the global average pooling operation to get a vector, and perform two linear projections: the first one reduces the dimension by $1/4$, followed by BN and ReLU, and then generate the kernel weights and shared for all spatial positions.
-Unlike SENet~\cite{hu2018squeeze}, we currently do not use the non-linear activation function (Sigmoid) for generating the weights.
+As described in Section~\ref{sec:dynamicdw}, for the homogeneous version, we conduct the global average pooling operation to get a vector, and adopt two linear projections: the first one reduces the dimension by $1/4$, followed by BN and ReLU, and then generate the kernel weights and shared for all spatial positions.
+Unlike SENet~\citep{hu2018squeeze}, we currently do not use the Sigmoid activation function for generating the weights.
 For the inhomogeneous version, we generate unshared dynamic weight for each spatial position using the corresponding feature.
 The connection weights are shared across channels to reduce the model parameters and computation complexity.
 Specifically, we share $3$ and $4$ channels in each group of channels for tiny and base models.
 Thus the number of model parameters and computation complexity are similar to Swin Transformer.